mikeroyal/Windows-11-Guide/Glossary.md

 [.NET](https://dotnet.microsoft.com/learn/dotnet/what-is-dotnet) is a developer platform with tools and libraries for building any type of app, including web, mobile, desktop, games, IoT, cloud, and microservices.

+[NetworkCountersWatch](https://www.nirsoft.net/utils/network_counters_watch.html) is a tool for Windows that displays system counters for every network interface on your system.
+The system counters include the number of incoming/outgoing bytes, number of incoming/outgoing packets, number of broadcast packets, and more.

+[NetworkInterfacesView](https://www.nirsoft.net/utils/network_interfaces.html) is a simple tool that displays the list of all network adapters/interfaces installed on your system.
+It displays network interfaces that are currently active, as well as network interfaces that have been installed previously, and now they are not connected (like USB wireless network adapters).
+For every network interface found on your system, the following information is displayed (if it's stored in the Registry): Device Name, Connection Name, IP Address, Subnet Mask, Default Gateway, DHCP Server, Status, MAC Address and more.

 [NuGet Package Manager](https://marketplace.visualstudio.com/items?itemName=NuGetTeam.NuGetPackageManager) collection of tools to automate the process of downloading, installing, upgrading, configuring, and removing packages from a VS Project.

 [NVIDIA DLSS (Deep Learning Super Sampling)](https://www.nvidia.com/geforce/technologies/dlss/) is a Nvidia RTX feature that provides AI-powered performance multiplier which boosts frame rates by up to 4X.
 It uses Deep learning to produce an image that looks like a higher-resolution image of the original lower resolution image at a playable game frame rate and responsiveness.